Create VSIX Installers

 Build the project by using the "Build" toolbar button.
 Test the resulted VSIX package and see if it installs correctly in Visual Studio 2010.

-Optionally, you can digitally sign the package from the Digital Signature Page using a PKCS #12 certificate file.
+Optionally, you can digitally sign the package from the Digital Signature Page - Visual Studio Extension Project using a PKCS #12 certificate file.